 With planning, there's no need to pay full price, ever.
 A few options, in order of how much you can save:

-Go at the Right Time: During less-busy times of the year, you may get an extra day free with a one-day ticket.
-At the end of the year, you may also get an annual pass for the price of a one-day ticket.
+During less-busy times of the year, you may get an extra day free with a one-day ticket.
+In late December and early January, you may also get an annual pass for the price of a one-day ticket.